 To the Little Girl Who Changed My Life,

 In less than thirty days, it will no longer just be me, you and Daddy.
-We’ll welcome another beautiful baby girl into our family and I’ll get to watch you grow into the role of big sister.
+We’ll welcome another beautiful baby girl into our family and I’ll get to watch you grow into the role of a big sister.

 You’ll now have a forever friend.
 Someone to make memories with that will last a lifetime, and someone that will be there with you through all the ups and downs in life.

 However, with this excitement also comes a heavy feeling.
-In these last days before your sister arrives, I can’t help but think about how our time alone together is coming to an end.
+In these last days before your sister arrives, I can’t help but feel a little sad about our time alone together coming to an end.

 My Pregnancy with You

 I look back at the day I found out I was pregnant with you.
-The news came during a very dark period in my life, but I know now that God gave you to me at that time for a reason.
+The news came during a very dark period in my life, but I know now that God sent you to me at that time for a reason.
 He knew you were what I needed.
 I felt unprepared and surprised, but also SO excited and happy to embark on this journey of parenthood with your amazing father.

 Instead, I actually felt a sense of peace when I was pregnant with you.
 My mind, which is normally swirling with thoughts of worry and anxiety, felt calm.
 From the time you were just beginning to grow in my tummy, you were already helping shape me into the best version of myself.
 Your calm and kind personality was already beginning to show.